'you grew up and you sparkled, but why don't you care?'

 Jonathan had liked her all along?

-Why did he have to tell her that?
+Or had he?
 Out of all things Jonathan had kept from her – it had to be that he liked her?
+Why hadn't he told her earlier?

-"And we'd like to invite the parents of Ivy-Rose and Lance Murphy to go to the dance floor.
-We'd also like to invite the best man and the bride of honour."
+Her thoughts were interrupted by the MC, "And now we present the parents of Ivy-Rose and Lance Murphy to go to the dance floor.
+We'd also like to invite down the best man to dance with the bride, and the maid of honour to dance with the groom."

 The maid of honour put her hand on his shoulder, while Lance placed his hand on her hip.

-"Hey there, tiger," Lance said, playing around with the nickname that Jonathan had dubbed her with.
-She frowned at that.
+"Hey there, tiger," Lance said, adopting the nickname that Jonathan had titled her.
 "Enjoying your night?"

 "Married to your best friend," Lance said, proudly.